AMReX-Combustion/PeleC/Docs/sphinx_doc/BoundaryConditions.rst

 Boundary Conditions
 -------------------

 PeleC manages boundary conditions in a form consistent with many AMReX codes.
-Ghost cell data are updated at each AMR level during a ``FillPatch`` operation and fluxes are computed the same way as it is done for interior cells without any particular treatment at the boundaries.
-For that purpose, the Fortran routine `pc_hypfill` in `bc_fill_nd.F90` is called.
+Ghost cell data are updated over an AMR level during a ``FillPatch`` operation and fluxes are then computed over the entire box without specifically recognizing boundary cells.
+The Fortran routine ``pc_hypfill`` in ``bc_fill_nd.F90`` is called to set state data at physical boundaries for this purpose.
+A generic boundary filler function, ``filcc_nd``, is supplied to fill standard boundary condition types that do not require user input, including:
-There are some pre-specified boundary conditions where user intervention is not required.
-These are:

-* *Interior* - same as periodic boundary conditions.
-One has to make sure the is_periodic flag is also set correctly in the inputs file
+* *Interior* - Copy-in-intersect in index space (same as periodic boundary conditions).
+Periodic boundaries are set in the PeleC inputs file
-* *Symmetry* - All conserved quantities and the tangential momentum component is reflected from interior cells without sign change (REFLECT_EVEN) while the normal component is reflected with a sign change (REFLECT_ODD)
+* *Symmetry* - All conserved quantities and the tangential momentum component are reflected from interior cells without sign change (REFLECT_EVEN) while the normal component is reflected with a sign change (REFLECT_ODD)
 * *NoSlipWall* - REFLECT_EVEN is applied to all conserved quantities except for both tangential and normal momentum components which are updated using REFLECT_ODD
 * *SlipWall*  - SlipWall is identical to Symmetry

-When `pc_hypfill` is called, the AMReX routine `filcc_nd` will be called to fill ghost-cells for the boundary conditions ``Interior``, ``Symmetry``, ``NoSlipWall`` and ``SlipWall``.

-However more complex boundary conditions can be prescribed.
-This is enabled by setting the keyword ``UserBC`` in the input file.
-When ``UserBC`` is set, AMReX sees this boundary with the keyword ``EXT_DIR``, which means that `filcc_nd` will do nothing and the user has to prescribe `External Dirichlet` values.
-For that purpose, inside `pc_hypfill` a test is made on each face to look for the flag ``EXT_DIR``.
-If ``EXT_DIR`` is found, a user defined `bcnormal` routine will be called.
+More complex boundary conditions require user input that prescribed explicitly.
+In the code, all types are formally handled in ``pc_hypfill``; ``filcc_nd`` is called first to handle all the above types.
+Boundaries identified as ``UserBC`` in the inputs will be tagged as ``EXT_DIR`` in ``pc_hypfill`` and will be ignored by ``filcc_nd``.
+Users will then fill the Dirichlet boundary values, typically by calling the helper function, ``bcnormal``.
+The indirection here is not required, but is recommended for reasons discussed below.

-If a user wants to set an `Inflow` or an `Outflow` boundary condition, it could be tempting to directly impose target values in the ghost-cells (for an `Inflow`) or to perform an extrapolation procedure to fill the ghost-cells (for an `Outflow`).
-Mathematically, this idea leads to an ill-posed problem and will provide wrong unphysical solutions.
-In order to overcome this issue, a possibility is to prescribe the boundary conditions in terms of characteristic waves.
-A well-known method is the Navier-Stokes Characteristic Boundary Conditions
+If a user wants to set an ``Inflow`` or an ``Outflow`` boundary condition for a subsonic problem, it might be tempting to directly impose target values in the boundary filler function (for ``Inflow``), or to perform a simple extrapolation (for ``Outflow``).
+However, this approach would fail to correctly respect the flow of information along solution characteristics - the system would be ill-posed and would lead to unphysical behavior.
+In this situation, the solution at the boundary should properly account for the flow of information from both inside and outside the computational domain.
+There are a number of approaches to do this numerically, each with its own set of assumptions about how the sytem couples to the external environment, and each having an impact on the resulting solution.
-(NSCBC) strategy, and is described in the paper `Poinsot and Lele (1992) JCP
+A well-known approach to this problem is the Navier-Stokes Characteristic Boundary Conditions (NSCBC) strategy, and is described in the paper `Poinsot and Lele (1992) JCP
 <https://www.sciencedirect.com/science/article/pii/0021999192900462>`_.
+In the method, the hyperbolic structure is
-The issue with this method is that it is formulated to impose directly boundary fluxes.
-Because the Godunov method
-implemented in PeleC uses ghost-cells to reconstruct fluxes at faces, the NSCBC strategy has been adapted and reformulated in a way to provide the missing data for the ghost-cells.
-This strategy has been called the Ghost-Cells Navier-Stokes Boundary Conditions (GC-NSCBC) method, and is described in `Motheau et al. (2017) AIAA Journal
+decomposed to identify incoming and outgoing waves, given a statement of the "external" state outside the domain, and then to construct a model that gives "desired" behavior at the interface.
+One issue with direct application of the NSCBC treament in PeleC is that it is formulated to impose boundary fluxes directly.
+In PeleC however, the Godunov approach that is implemented makes use of boundary data specified via grow cell values, and reconstructs fluxes at faces when required.
+Thus, the NSCBC strategy has been reformulated to provide the grow cell data required in PeleC.
+The strategy, the Ghost-Cells Navier-Stokes Boundary Conditions (GC-NSCBC) method, is described in `Motheau et al. (2017) AIAA Journal
 <https://ccse.lbl.gov/people/motheau/Manuscripts_website/2017_AIAA_CFD_Motheau.pdf>`_.

-Basically, the purpose of the NSCBC theory is to construct well-posed boundary conditions.
-At a boundary face, the solution is rewritten in terms of one-dimensional characteristic waves.
-The waves leaving the domain are computed numerically, while the waves entering into the domain are provided by a model, based on a `Target State`.
-With the help of numerical
-`relax` parameters, the contribution of entering waves can be controled so as to let some freedom at the boundary to impose a target state while letting acoustic waves to leave the domain.
-Thus, unphysical waves reflections can be controlled and significantly reduced.
-The description of the theory is beyond the scope of this documentation, it can be found in the paper `Motheau et al. (2017) AIAA Journal
+For the characteristics-based boundary condition implementation, the solution is rewritten in terms of one-dimensional hyperbolic wave propagation.
+The waves leaving the domain are computed numerically, while the waves entering into the domain are provided by a model that is based on a "target state".
+With the help of numerical relaxation parameters, the contribution of entering waves can be controlled to afford some freedom at the boundary to "push" toward a target state while also allowing acoustic waves to leave the domain.
+The approach allows some control to minimize the effects of reflected waves, which would otherwise result from the "hard" imposition of the external conditions.
+Description of the relevant theory is beyond the scope of this documentation (see the paper `Motheau et al. (2017) AIAA Journal
-<https://ccse.lbl.gov/people/motheau/Manuscripts_website/2017_AIAA_CFD_Motheau.pdf>`_.
-This paper also contains examples demonstrating why imposing directly target values in ghost-cells
+<https://ccse.lbl.gov/people/motheau/Manuscripts_website/2017_AIAA_CFD_Motheau.pdf>`_, which also contains examples demonstrating why imposing directly target values in ghost-cells
-do not work, and why the NSCBC theory helps to get a physical solution.
+does not work as expected, and why the NSCBC theory helps to get a more "desirable" solution).

-Below is an example of the impact of the GC-NSCBC treatment over the wrong procedures to impose inflow with hard values in the ghost-cells, and outflow with first-order extrapolation.
+In order to understand the impact of the GC-NSCBC treatment, we give an example that imposes "hard" values in the ghost-cells to represent external conditions, and uses first-order extrapolation at the outflow boundary.
-A 1D profile of a flame is interpolated as an initial solution of PeleC.
-Because the solution has to adapt to the new grid and to the numerical solver, it creates an unphysical acoustic bump traveling through the domain.
-With the incorrect way to impose boundary conditions, the unphysical acoustic wave is reflected back into the domain, perturbing the establishement of the flame.
-With GC-NSCBC, the acoustic wave simply leaves the computational domain and the flame is untouched.
+A precomputed 1D flame profile is interpolated onto a uniform PeleC grid.
+Because the solution has to adapt to the new grid and to the peleC numerical discretization, it creates an unphysical acoustic bump that moves through the domain as an acoustic disturbance.
+With "hard" boundary conditions, this disturbance is reflected from the outflow boundary back into the domain, and interacts with the flame upstream.
+A steady solution to this system would require the propagation of this wave back and forth until numerical diffusion eventually reduces its magnitude below some threshold.
+With the GC-NSCBC boundary treatment, the acoustic wave simply leaves the computational domain.
+Often times, the latter is the desired behavior of the code.

 .. figure:: ./1D_PMF_NO_NSCBC.gif
    :align: center